bkil/secuchart/data/_doc/3-tor.md

 If your destination lies outside the Tor network, you will also have to discover and utilize exit relays.

+The general latency, low offered bandwidth and the constant changing of the network topology also makes supporting voice/video calls unfeasible.

 ## References

 * https://en.wikipedia.org/wiki/Tor_network#Consensus_blocking